 Papers submitted in the journal “Geodesy, Cartography and Aerial Survey” pass through closed editorial and double blind independent review.

-The following documents should submited to the editorial board: soft copy of a paper, an internal review, application form filled in by authors , figures in a separate file in jpeg format of 300 dpi and statement (hat the article was not published or submitted for publication in any other domestic and abroad journals) should be sent to the following e-mail: email@example.com
+The following documents should submited to the editorial board: soft copy of a paper, application form filled in by authors , figures in a separate file in jpeg format of 300 dpi and statement (hat the article was not published or submitted for publication in any other domestic and abroad journals) should be sent to the following e-mail: email@example.com

 2. Requirements for papers.